mdrakibulislam-zero/AIVirtualKeyboard/README.md

 - opencv-python
 - mediapipe
 - pynput
+- math
+- time

 ## Usage:
 - First of all you need to install all required packages.
-- Then run the AIVirtualKeyboard.py file.
+- Then run the VirtualKeyboard.py file.
 - Now rise your hand in-front of your camera.
 - Use one finger to hover on the keyboard.
 - Join your index and middle finger to click on your expected key.